-Yoo told us that he remembered discussing this point with the sentence was included to answer the question, "what if someone causes severe pain, but wasn't trying to cause severe pain when they were doing the interrogation."
-He conceded that "the sentence is just not clear" and that it did not address that issue, but explained that the next sentence in the Bybee Memo ("Instead, a defendant is guilty of torture only if he acts with the express purpose of inflicting severe pain or suffering on a person within his custody or physical control") clarified what they intended to say because "it says, a defendant is guilty only if he acts with the express purpose of inflicting severe pain or suffering on a person within his custody or physical control") clarified what they intended to say because "it says, a defendant is guilty only if he acts with the express purpose of inflicting severe pain or suffering and that made it clear that notwithstanding legal theory, as a practical matter a jury could infer specific intent from a defendant's actions.
+Yoo told us that he remembered discussing this point with the thought the sentence was included to answer the question, "what if someone causes severe pain, but wasn't trying to cause severe pain when they were doing the interrogation."
+He conceded that "the sentence is just not clear" and that it did not address that issue, but explained that the next sentence in the Bybee Memo ("Instead, a defendant is guilty of torture only if he acts with the express purpose of inflicting severe pain or suffering on a person within his custody or physical control") clarified what they intended to say because "it says, a defendant is guilty only if he acts with the express purpose of inflicting severe pain or suffering on the person."
+Yoo also included qualifying language that made it clear that notwithstanding legal theory, as a practical matter a jury could infer specific intent from a defendant's actions.